First published Sept 21, 2023, updated Sept 20, 2024.

-September 21st marks World Alzheimer’s Day, an effort to bring more attention to the devastating disease.
-Alzheimer’s disease is a chronic neurodegenerative disease affecting more than 6 million people in the United States alone.
-In 2019, it was the sixth leading cause of death in the United States (and seventh leading cause in 2020 and 2021, due to COVID19 taking the third position).
-It is estimated that Alzheimer’s disease and other dementias will cost $345 billion in medical care in 2023.
+September 21st marks World Alzheimer’s Day, an effort to bring more attention to the devastating disease that affects patients, families, and their caregivers.
+Alzheimer’s disease is a chronic neurodegenerative disease affecting nearly 7 million people in the United States alone.
+In 2021, it was the fifth-leading cause of death among people 65-years and older.
+It is estimated that Alzheimer’s disease and other dementias will cost $360 billion in medical care in 2024 and twenty US states have too few neurologists to serve the population1.

-It is a tough disease to treat, however, bet there have been recent approvals for treating Alzheimer’s disease include lecanemab (Leqembi®) and aducanumab (Aduhelm®).
-There are also over 140 drugs in clinical development, many of which aim to prevent disease, delay onset, slow progression, or improve symptoms.
-Diagnostics aimed at earlier identification of the disease are also in development, including some that identify early biomarkers of the disease or others that include imaging2,3.
+There are 127 drugs in clinical development, many of which aim to prevent disease, delay onset, slow progression, or improve symptoms8.
+Diagnostics aimed at earlier identification of the disease are also in development, including some that identify early biomarkers of the disease or others that include imaging4,5.

 References